rubycas/rubycas-client/README.txt

 (Change the <tt>:cas_base_url</tt> value to your CAS server's base URL; also note that many CAS servers are configured with a base URL that looks more like "https://cas.example.foo/cas".)

-If Rails complains about missing constants, try adding this before the CASClient configuration:

-  require 'casclient'
-  require 'casclient/frameworks/rails/filter'

 Then, in your <tt>app/controllers/application.rb</tt> (or in whichever controller you want to add the CAS filter for):

   before_filter CASClient::Frameworks::Rails::Filter